sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 After that, it will create `.env` file to your local repository and guide you through setting up the required environment variables.
-If the `.env` file doesn't exist the application won't start.
+If the `.env` file doesn't exist the application won't start. _This `.env` file is only created for local development environment_.

 > See the
 > [FTW Environment configuration variables](/references/ftw-env/) for